furkanmtorun/AsyncTaskScheduling/README.md

     - `celery worker -A flask_api.celery_client -E`

-        > If you are using Win10 and face some problems with Celery, try the following insted:
+        > If you are using Win10 and face some problems with Celery, try the following instead:

         `celery worker -A flask_api.celery_client -E --pool=solo -l info`